-Keywords: flaxseed extract (Linum usitatissimum), MDA, fatty liver, high-fat high-fructose diet
+Keywords: Flaxseed extract , MDA, fatty liver, high-fat, high-fructose diet

 1. INTRODUCTION

-Fatty liver disease is a widely increasing disease, associated with high-fat or high fructose disease.
+Fatty liver disease is a widely increasing disease, associated with high-fat or high -fructose disease.
 Fatty liver disease can be caused by alcoholic fatty liver disease (AFLD) or non-alcoholic fatty liver disease (NAFLD) (Malnick et al., 2022).
 This condition is characterized by the accumulation of triglycerides and various other types of fat in liver cells.
 It is characterized by macrovesicular changes without inflammation (steatosis) or non-alcoholic steatohepatitis (NASH), which is caused by lobular inflammation without significant alcohol consumption (non-alcoholic fatty liver disease (NAFLD) (Antunes et al., 2023).

 Alcoholic liver disease (ALD) is estimated to occur in 56.59% of the population with excessive alcohol consumption (Alkhouri et al., 2022).
 Meanwhile, NAFLD also showed high disease burden, with an estimation of 30% of global population is affected (Younossi et al., 2023).

 Oxidative stress is a key player in fatty liver disease pathogenesis.
-Increased reactive oxygen species (ROS) production, which is a marker for oxidative stress, triggers lipid peroxidation, corrupting unsaturated fats in cell membranes, and produce malondialdehyde (MDA).
+Increased Reactive Oxygen Species (ROS) production, which is a marker for oxidative stress, triggers lipid peroxidation, corrupts unsaturated fats in cell membranes, and produces malondialdehyde (MDA).
 This phenomenon will cause fat accumulation in the liver, that occurs due to an imbalance between fat synthesis, triglyceride accumulation, and fat degradation through beta oxidation in the mitochondria.
 MDA is a toxic compound with mutagenic effects.
 Malondialdehyde furthermore will be metabolized by enzymes or bind to proteins and nucleic acids, triggering biomolecule damage, proinflammatory gene expression, and activation of inflammatory signaling pathways such as NF-κB, which trigger vicious cycle and aggravate tissue damage in liver (Cordiano et al., 2023; Nabih et al., 2024).

-Insulin resistance also poses a risk for the disease progression.
+Insulin resistance also poses a risk for disease progression.
 Insulin resistance will increase fatty acid absorption, while also decrease fat burning or lipolysis in the liver tissue.
-Combined with fructose consumption, the liver undergo excessive lipogenesis, ultimately leading to fatty liver disease (Tomic et al., 2018; Antunes et al., 2023).
+Combined with fructose consumption, the liver undergoes excessive lipogenesis, ultimately leading to fatty liver disease (Tomic et al., 2018; Antunes et al., 2023).

 Flaxseeds (Linum usitatissimum) contain active components such as alpha-linolenic acid, lignans, and dietary fiber, making them a "superfood" with significant health benefits.
 Flaxseed oil is rich in alpha-linolenic acid (53%), which has been shown to lower total cholesterol, low-density lipoprotein (LDL), and very low-density lipoprotein (VLDL) levels, and has hepatoprotective effects (Gurumallu et al., 2022; Nowak & Jeziorek, 2023).

-Previous research found that administration of bioactive fatty acids from flaxseed against carbon tetrachloride (CCl4)-induced liver damage in rats significantly increased the activity of antioxidant enzymes in vivo such as catalase, superoxide dismutase (SOD), and peroxidase (POX) in carbon tetrachloride (CCl4)-induced liver damage rats (Rattus novergicus) (Gurumallu et al., 2022).
+Previous research found that administration of bioactive fatty acids from flaxseed against carbon tetrachloride (CCl4)-induced liver damage in rats significantly increased the activity of antioxidant enzymes in vivo such as catalase, superoxide dismutase (SOD), and peroxidase (POX) in carbon tetrachloride (CCl4)-induced liver damage rats (Rattus norvegicus) (Gurumallu et al., 2022).
 Currently, there are no studies reporting the effect of flaxseed extract as a potential therapy for fatty liver disease.
-This study aimed to explore the effect of flaxseed extract (Linum usitatissimum) for rat (Rattus novergicus) induced with high-fat high fructose diet.
+This study aimed to explore the effect of flaxseed extract (Linum usitatissimum) for R. norvegicus induced with high-fat high fructose diet.

 2. METHODS